What is Standard Operating Procedure?

 SOPs first identify and summarize a task, describe its purpose, and specify when and by whom it is to be performed while simultaneously defining uncommon or specialized terms and addressing potential concerns (e.g., necessary equipment, health, safety, etc.).

-They then describe the sequential procedures to be followed, often utilizing activity checklists and graphic illustrations (e.g., charts, tables, photographs, diagrams, etc.) to help ensure that the procedures are being performed accurately and in order.
+They then describe the sequential procedures to be followed, often using activity checklists and graphic illustrations (e.g., charts, tables, photographs, diagrams) to ensure the procedures are performed accurately and in order.

 Also Read: 10 Top Standard Operating Procedure Software (SOP)

-Any business should build a culture of running the business in a more systematic and process-driven way despite the size of the organization.
-The sooner you bring this culture into your organization your business will get streamlined and scale.
+Any business should build a culture of running the business in a more systematic, process-driven way, regardless of its size.
+The sooner you bring this culture into your organization, the sooner your business will get streamlined and scale.

 It’s easier said than done, but you can take baby steps and gradually improve the culture of constantly transforming the activities into processes.

-Imagine every quarter you pick up a set of repeated activities you wanted to document and convert into Standard Operating Procedures.
-Bring this culture across all of your departments Admin Operations, Recruitment, Marketing, Sales, Customer Success, and Engineering.
+Imagine every quarter you pick up a set of repeated activities you want to document and convert into Standard Operating Procedures.
+Bring this culture across all of your departments: Admin Operations, Recruitment, Marketing, Sales, Customer Success, and Engineering.

 Admin & Operations